mauduran/task-manager/README.md

 https://docs.docker.com/get-docker/

 ### Install Docker-Compose
-Windows and Mac Os distributions of Docker already include https://docs.docker.com/compose/install/
+Windows and Mac Os distributions of Docker already include docker-compose.
+Installation information can be read here:

+https://docs.docker.com/compose/install/

 It is important to note that to use docker-compose the Docker Engine and the docker-compose CLI have to be installed.